kklmn/ParSeq/parseq/help/top.rst

 -  Parallel execution of data analysis with multiprocessing or multithreading (can be opted by the piplene application).

+-  Informative error handling that provides alerts and stack traceback -- the type and location of the occurred error.

 -  Export of the workflow into a project file.
 Export of data into various data formats (so far unstructured) with accompanied Python scripts that visualize the exported data for the user to tune their publication plots.